Rule 10.53. Information Technology Advisory Committee

 A workstream team serves as staff on the initiative and is responsible for structuring, tracking, and managing the progress of individual tasks and milestones necessary to complete the initiative.
 The executive sponsor recommends, and the chair appoints, a workstream team of technology experts and experienced project and program managers from throughout the branch.

 The committee must include at least one member from each of the following categories:

 (4)Appellate court judicial administrator;

-The Chief Justice appoints a judicial officer or justice member to serve as chair.
+The Chief Justice appoints a judicial officer to serve as chair.